nautechsystems/nautilus_trader/docs/concepts/architecture.md

 resulted in arriving at this design, as it was found the overhead of context switching between threads didn't actually result in improved performance.

-When considering the logic of how your trading will work within the system boundary, you can expect each component to consume messages in a predictable synchronous way (_similar_ to the [actor model](https://en.wikipedia.org/wiki/Actor_model)).
+When considering the logic of how your algo trading will work within the system boundary, you can expect each component to consume messages in a deterministic synchronous way (_similar_ to the [actor model](https://en.wikipedia.org/wiki/Actor_model)).

 ```{note}
 Of interest is the LMAX exchange architecture, which achieves award winning performance running on